R * E * A * C * T

 EDUCATION OR TREATMENT PROGRAMS?

 1. The REACT ASSESSMENT screening takes about an hour, and is performed by the REACT SCREENING UNIT (RSU).
 The testing and interview determines the level of education or treatment indicated.
 The RSU cost is $65.
 You will also pay the Corrections Mental Health Earnings Fund $60, a statutory requirement.
 RSU total Cost: $125.
-Total cost with the Education level only: includes an RSU ($65), plus CMEF ($60), and the REP program ($130), is $255.
-Consideration is given to completed programs if acted upon after your offense, such as Drug Court.
-You may have completed your requirements, or are currently involved in services, bring all current and/or successful Treatment information.
+Total cost with the Education level includes an RSU ($65), plus CMEF ($60), Consideration is given to completed programs if acted upon after your offense, such as Drug Court.
+You may have completed your requirements, bring all successful Treatment information.

 2. The REACT EDUCATION PROGRAM (REP) If referred to the REACT Educational Program component Cost is an additional $100, set by Statute.
 REACT is generally considered a tool for the intervention and treatment of problem chemical abuse since once the individual chemical abuse has reached offending or criminal levels, assessment and referral to appropriate treatment may be indicated.
-First offenders and those identified with moderate indicators may be referred to “simple intervention” by education and information, usually a 10 hour (not counting breaks), 2 part, (5 hours each) Substance Intervention Level Education Program delivered by an Advanced Professional Addictions Specialist.
+First offenders and those identified with moderate indicators may be referred to “simple intervention” by education and information, usually a 10 hour (not counting breaks), 2 part, (5 hours each) Substance Intervention Level Education Program delivered by an Advanced Addictions Specialist.
+The REP program is $130.
+Total for this level is $255.

 3. The REACT TREATMENT COMPONENT if referred, can include local outpatient, residential, or Drug Court treatment options.
 Consideration is given to completed programs if acted upon after your offense.
 Any referral to treatment will be relayed to your Probation Officer, and will be reported at the completion of treatment.
 The probation officer is informed of treatment program referral completion, and DOC is notified.
-This level pays for the REACT Assessment and the CMHE Fund, a total $125, Sliding scale or treatment costs vary by provider, most cost are deferred for most referrals for services.
-Services may be directed within the SATOP/REACT programming available.
+This level will pay for services: At their cost, or sliding scale, Sliding scale treatment costs vary by provider, most cost are deferred for State Agency services.

 REACT EDUCATION COSTS